Disclaimer: we don’t endorse any of this.

 The result is much the same – the darksider is in trouble for being consistently late – but the feelings of the boss are significantly different.
 By having their script, so carefully rehearsed in their mind, thrown off course so expertly, they’re no longer as confident in their own authority.

 The key to successful strategic mishearing is in the pause – by waiting for a few seconds… long enough that if you were actually “listening” you’d have been using the time to let what they said sink in – before responding.
-This time gives the speaker the oppertunity for their brain to turn the page in their subconcious script and get ready for their next line (unless, of course, they’re a lightsider and they understand that if you’re thinking about what you’re going to say next then you’re not truly listening… but if they’ve taken the time to rehearse in their mind what they’re going to say, they’re probably not lightsiding anyway).
+This time gives the speaker the opportunity for their brain to turn the page in their subconscious script and get ready for their next line (unless, of course, they’re a lightsider and they understand that if you’re thinking about what you’re going to say next then you’re not truly listening… but if they’ve taken the time to rehearse in their mind what they’re going to say, they’re probably not lightsiding anyway).

 Misunderstanding is also a valuable tool, and with far more applications.
 At it’s simplest level, misunderstanding can be used to deliberately raise temperature and infuriate the other person, like this: